-Basically, two main feedbacks can help us : our status right now and what is going to happen if we step forward now.
+Basically, there are two main feedbacks that can help us : our status right now and what is going to happen if we step forward now.

 Velocity Based Training and Autoregulation are great feedback strategies to avoid mis-stepping off the line but .. how can we make sure we are always stepping forward?

-The following steps illustrate some ideas on how to measure an athlete’s readiness to strenght training.
-It should be quick and it should be effective most of all, saving precious time for the lifting session.
+The following steps illustrate some ideas on how to measure an athlete’s readiness to strength training.
+It should be quick and most of all, it should be effective, saving precious time for the lifting session.

 Use your warm up set to understand readiness (or your work up to heavy)

 A good warm up for your main exercise should be light enough to avoid fatigue accumulation but still be a decent stimulus to further oil your joints and wake your Central Nervous System up for the main lifts of the day.
 It may look like that described in Table 1.